mxhammadali/Data-Science-Portfolio/Music Streaming Service EDA/README.md

-# Sales Data Analysis with Pandas
+# Music Streaming Service Analysis with Pandas

 This project involves analysing and answering business questions pertaining to 12 months of sales data with the aid of Python libraries (Pandas, Matplotlib).
 The data contains electronics store purchases broken down by month, product type, cost, purchase address.